 It’s not just malaria those pesky Mozzies can give you.
 Up to 100 million people are affected each year with Dengue Fever.

-Symptoms: Headaches, pain and rashes, serous infections can also lead to bleeding from the nose and gums too.
+Symptoms: Headaches, pain and rashes, serious infections can also lead to bleeding from the nose and gums too.

 Treatment: Dengue fever vaccines are in development, but not yet available.
 Keep hydrated and take acetaminophen for pain relief.